 (13) Please Note: Australian Copyright Law does not have the concept of Fair Use, as in US Copyright Law.

 (14) Consult the Copyright Guide 2013 for further advice or seek clarification from the University's Copyright Officer about any copyright matters.

 (15) Breaches of this policy may be addressed through disciplinary procedures as detailed in the applicable employment agreements for staff, or the relevant misconduct policy for students.

 (17) The University continues to develop systems to minimize the risk of copyright infringement.
-A significant part of this risk management strategy has been the development of the UWS Library's Readings Direct Service.
-Refer to the UWS Copyright Guide.
+A significant part of this risk management strategy has been the development of the University Library's Readings Direct Service.
+Refer to the University's Copyright Guide.

-(18) The UWS Library's Readings Direct Service provides centralized storage for all digitized readings required to be accessed by students, via vUWS during a Semester.
+(18) The University Library's Readings Direct Service provides centralized storage for all digitized readings required to be accessed by students, via vUWS during a Semester.